netdata/netdata/collectors/python.d.plugin/zscores/README.md

 sudo service netdata restart
 ```

-The configuration for the zscores collector defines how it will behave on your system and might take some experimentation with over time to set it optimally for your system.
+The configuration for the zscores collector defines how it will behave on your system and might take some experimentation with over time to set it optimally.
 Out of the box, the config comes with some [sane defaults](https://www.netdata.cloud/blog/redefining-monitoring-netdata/) to get you started.

-If you are unsure about any of the below configuration options then it's best to just ignore all this leave the `zscores.conf` files alone to begin with and return to it later if you would like to tune things a bit more once the collector is running.
+If you are unsure about any of the below configuration options then it's best to just ignore all this and leave the `zscores.conf` files alone to begin with.
+Then you can return to it later if you would like to tune things a bit more once the collector is running for a while.

 Edit the `python.d/zscores.conf` configuration file using `edit-config` from the your agent's [config
 directory](https://learn.netdata.cloud/guides/step-by-step/step-04#find-your-netdataconf-file), which is usually at `/etc/netdata`.